pushkarsingh019/Blog-Management-System/challenges.md

 ### How Did I solved it?
 - Could not find a way to break out in for each, so changed the code for for in.

+# Letting Users delete posts and update Posts

+## How will we let users delete posts?
+- When users login to the admin panel, and then they go to the posts, they get an option to delete and update posts.

+### How will we know, which post to delete?
+How can we get an index for the post we want to CRUD.